Population (human biology): Definition

-In biology, the population term usually describes members of a species that can interbreed with each other and are geographically isolated from the other populations of the same species.
 Since all humans belong to the same species (Homo sapiens), they are all able to interbreed.
-Nevertheless, they represent different populations, separated from each other geographically, though global migration and transportation in the modern world diminishes boundaries between populations.
+Nevertheless, they represent different populations, separated from each other geographically, though modern global migration and transportation reduces boundaries between populations.

-A single geographic area doesn't have to contain a single human population.
-Multiple human populations can coexist on the same territory because mating between them could be limited or inhibited by such factors as ethnicity, education level, social status, and religion.
-Although nations and populations are often distinct, their boundaries can be different.
-In biological anthropology, the population definition also considers the culture shared between individuals and the time period in which a population lived, since the shared culture influenced mating behavior.
+A single geographic area does not have to contain only one human population.
+Multiple human populations can coexist on the same territory because mating between them could be limited by such factors as ethnicity, education level, social status, and religion.
+Although nations and populations may overlap, their boundaries can be different.
+In biological anthropology, the definition of "population" also considers the culture shared between individuals and the time period in which a population lived, since the shared culture influenced mating behavior.

-Physical characteristics (like eye color) are not typically used by biologists to define a population, since grouping people by one physical trait does not make them similar in other traits, and in such cases, a single individual would be a member of numerous groups.
+Physical characteristics (like eye color) are not typically used by biologists to define a population, since grouping people by one physical trait does not make them similar in other traits.
+If this was the case, a single individual would be a member of numerous groups.
 Human races are not considered populations either, because races can include smaller populations and definitions of some of the races are originally based on physical characteristics.
-Although the opposite opinion exists, thinking of a race as of a population subdivided into demes.
+Although the opposite opinion exists, thinking of a race as being of a population subdivided into demes.

 Difference from other animals

 There are three main factors that limit the size of a population in humans and other animals: available food sources, diseases and the environment.
-But humans differ from other animals in that they have cultural, social, and technological factors that influence reproduction and population growth.
-Among technological factors, medicine improved overall health and lowered mortality rate.
+Humans differ from other animals in that they have cultural, social, and technological factors that influence reproduction and population growth.
+Among technological factors, medicine has improved overall health and lowered mortality rate.